The National Museum of Ireland - Decorative Arts & History, Collins Barracks has 3 entrance gates:

 There is a pedestrian gate from the Museum Luas stop on Benburb Street, but this is not wheelchair accessible.
 (Please use the main gate nearby on Benburb Street instead.)

 Once you have entered the Museum grounds, the main entrance to the Museum building is located off Clarke Square (pictured above).
 This entrance is on ground level with 2 sets of glass double doors leading into the main reception area.

-- There is a large free car park on site, including 7 designated disabled parking spaces.
+- There are 7 designated disabled parking spaces.

 Facilities for People with Mobility Impairment

 - Lifts and Access to Galleries: All galleries in the Museum of Decorative Arts & History are fully accessible.
 The site has 4 lifts, located in the main reception area, in the east corner servicing floors one to three of the decorative arts section of the museum.
 There are two lifts in the Soldiers and Chiefs exhibition.

 - Accessible Toilet Facilities: Accessible toilets are located in the main reception, the ground floor of the Soldiers and Chiefs Exhibition, in the Riding School (temporary gallery) and in Brambles Café.

 - Mobile Stools: Mobile stools are available upon request from the Reception Desk.

 - Wheel chairs: Wheel chairs are available from the Reception Desk on request.
 Please call ahead to reserve one on +353 1 6777444.

 - Seating: There are seating areas available in the majority of galleries.